keu/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 The first astro_ml_producer DAG has three tasks, the first of which is extract_housing_data.

-This task imports data from SciKit learn using the fetch_california_housing module, and returns it as a dataframe for the next tasks to use.
+This task imports data from SciKit learn using the fetch_california_housing module, and returns it as a dataframe for the next tasks to use using the Astro SDK dataframe operator [@aql.dataframe]([https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/transform.html](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html)https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html) .

 ```python
     @aql.dataframe(task_id='extract')